-6.1 INVESTMENT PRIORITIES
+6.1 - INVESTMENT PRIORITIES

 Customers place a high value on the reliability of services.
 KiwiRail has ramped up activity significantly during the 2021-24 RNIP.
 Continued progress is needed over the next decade and beyond, to meet the goal of bringing the existing national rail network up to an efficient and reliable level.
-This stable foundation is critical to securing the full benefits from the investment in renewing KiwiRail's services business assets and for supporting current freight volumes and future growth.
+This stable foundation is critical to securing the full benefits from the investment in renewing KiwiRail's Services business assets and for supporting current freight volumes and future growth.

-Over this RNIP triennium, KiwiRail is focused on efficiency and productivity improvements to maximise delivery and targeting maintained service reliability in golden triangle priority routes.
+Over this RNIP triennium, KiwiRail is focused on efficiency and productivity improvements to maximise delivery and targeting maintained service reliability in Golden Triangle priority routes.
 KiwiRail also plans to maintain safety and compliance in remaining freight routes.

 These investment priorities over the next 3-year period are:

-- Improved efficiency and productivity of works delivery - Maintaining asset condition/service level ratings in golden triangle priority routes) - Safety and compliance with minor decline in service levels (remaining priority network routes) - Safety and compliance with moderate decline in service levels - Safety and compliance with significant decline in service levels (tertiary routes) - Improved asset management maturity and data quality to support decision making - · Maintaining freight volumes on rail - Supporting growth of metro passenger volumes.
+- improved efficiency and productivity of works delivery - maintaining asset condition/service level ratings in Golden Triangle priority routes) - safety and compliance with minor decline in service levels (remaining priority network routes) - safety and compliance with moderate decline in service levels (secondary routes) - safety and compliance with significant decline in service levels (tertiary routes) - improved asset management maturity and data quality to support decision making - · maintaining freight volumes on rail - · supporting growth of metro passenger volumes.

-KiwiRail's overall investment priorities over the 10-year period are:
+KiwiRail's overall investment priorities over the 10year period are:

-- investing in the national rail network to support an efficient supply chain and freight growth, meaning: - a primary focus (and majority of spend) on the continuous programmes of maintenance, management and renewal - targeted spend to maintain asset condition/service levels on golden triangle priority routes - a reduction in service outages and time to recover in golden triangle priority routes - an allowance for high priority improvement projects which will offer improved efficiency, reliability and safety in the most critical and busiest areas of the network. - investing in metropolitan rail to support the efficient movement of people in New Zealand's largest cities, meaning: - o a focus on completing the programmes which align with the RLTPs - o a programme in both metros to address overdue renewals - o a reduction in unplanned disruptions to commuters - projects for growth and to support VKT reduction and reduce congestion points on the rail network.
+- investing in the national rail network to support an efficient supply chain and freight growth, meaning: - a primary focus (and majority of spend) on the continuous programmes of maintenance, management and renewal - targeted spend to maintain asset condition/ service levels on Golden Triangle priority routes - a reduction in service outages and time to recover in Golden Triangle priority routes - an allowance for high priority improvement projects which will offer improved efficiency, reliability and safety in the most critical and busiest areas of the network. - investing in metropolitan rail to support the efficient movement of people in New Zealand's largest cities, meaning: - a focus on completing the programmes which align with the RLTPs - a programme in both metros to address overdue renewals - a reduction in unplanned disruptions to commuters - projects for growth and to support VKT reduction and reduce congestion points on the rail network.